bethgelab/stylize-datasets/README.md

 # stylize-datasets
 This repository contains code for stylizing arbitrary image datasets using [AdaIN](https://arxiv.org/abs/1703.06868).
-The code is a slight modification of naoto0804's [pytorch-AdaIN](https://github.com/naoto0804/pytorch-AdaIN) adaptation.
+The code is a generalization of Robert Geirhos' [Stylized-ImageNet](https://github.com/rgeirhos/Stylized-ImageNet) code, which is tailored to stylizing ImageNet.
+Everything in this repository is based on naoto0804's [pytorch-AdaIN](https://github.com/naoto0804/pytorch-AdaIN) implementation.

 Given an image dataset, the script creates the specified number of stylized versions of every image while keeping the directory structure and naming scheme intact (usefull for existing data loaders or if directory names include class annotations).